dstanesc/FluidPatterns/doc/data-services.md

-# Data Services and Data Consistency in FluidFramework
+# Notes on Data Services and Data Consistency in FluidFramework

 # Motivation